-Suspension shall be preceded, if possible, by a conference conducted by the Executive Director/Principal or the Executive Director/Principal's administrative designee with the student and his or her parent and, whenever practical, the teacher, supervisor or Charter School employee who referred the student to the Executive Director/Principal or designee.
+Suspension shall be preceded, if possible, by a conference conducted by the Superintendent or the Superintendent's administrative designee with the student and his or her parent and, whenever practical, the teacher, supervisor or Charter School employee who referred the student to the Superintendent or designee.

-The conference may be omitted if the Executive Director/Principal or designee determines that an emergency situation exists.
+The conference may be omitted if the Superintendent or designee determines that an emergency situation exists.
 An "emergency situation" involves a clear and present danger to the lives, safety or health of student or Charter School personnel.
 If a student is suspended without this conference, both the parent/guardian and student shall be notified of the student's right to return to school for the purpose of a conference.

-At the conference, the pupil shall be informed of the reason for the disciplinary action and the evidence against him or her and shall be given the opportunity to present his or her version and evidence in his or her defense, in accordance with Education Code Section 47605(b)(5)(J)(i).
+At the conference, the pupil shall be informed of the reason for the disciplinary action and the evidence against him or her and shall be given the opportunity to present his or her version and evidence in his or her defense, in accordance with Education Code Section 47605(c)(5)(J)(i).
 This conference shall be held within two (2) school days, unless the pupil waives his right or is physically unable to attend for any reason including, but not limited to, incarceration or hospitalization.
 No penalties may be imposed on a pupil for failure of the pupil's parent or guardian to attend a conference with Charter School officials.
 Reinstatement of the suspended pupil shall not be contingent upon attendance by the pupil's parent or guardian at the conference.